pytorch/tutorials/advanced_source/cpp_extension.rst

 .. note::

-    If you are implementing a custom inplace op, make sure ``torch::autograd::increment_version(tensor)`` is called on every input tensor that was mutated.
-Otherwise if a tensor has been saved for backward in other autograd computations but then mutated by this op, it might produce silent wrong result for users (instead of throwing an error complaining saved tensor has been mutated).
+    If you are implementing a custom inplace op, please follow the guidance in section `Special handling for inplace & view ops in dispatcher tutorial <dispatcher.rst>`_ to register a dispatched inplace op.

 .. note::